paylayio/paylayio.github.io/getting-started/introduction.md

 ### [IdentityServer](/identityserver)
 This microservice acts as the authentication provider that allows users to _Single Sign On_ into the PAYLAY ecosystem.

-_We will insert some nice architecture image here_ (soon hopefully 😅)

 We expect to have more microservices in the future that will extend the possibility of PAYLAY.